Holy Infant of Atocha: North America

 There is a shrine run by the Poor Clares, dedicated to Niño de Atocha at Plateros, near the city of Fresnillo, in the state of Zacatecas, Mexico.
 In 1554, the original Mexican Niño de Atocha was brought from Atocha to Zacatecas, and installed in the church of Saint Augustine not long after a silver strike in Plateros.

 In those years silver was discovered in Fresnillo and mines were being opened in the mountains near the settlement.
 Within a few weeks of the opening of the mine of Fresnillo, there was an explosion and many miners were trapped.
 The wives of the miners went to the church of St. Augustine to pray for their husbands and noticed that the child on the image of Our Lady of Atocha was missing.
 At the same time, it was said that a child came to the trapped miners, gave them water and showed them the way out of the mine.
 Whenever there was a problem at the mine the child helped the miners in need.
 Each time this happened, the image of the child on the Virgin's arms was found to be dirty and his clothes had little holes in them.
 After that, the Holy Child was taken off his mother's arms and put on a glass box for everyone to see.
 The Holy Child of Atocha has become a symbol of Zacatecas and the protector of miners.
 Many make pilgrimages to Plateros at Christmas to bring toys to the Holy Child.

-A number of religious sites in New Mexico USA are devoted to the Santo Niño.
-A shrine is located in and at Chimayo, New Mexico, USA.
-Founded in 1911, a small church called "Santo Niño del Antocha" is located at the foot of the Sierra Blanca Mountain Range near the Three Rivers Petroglyph Site with an outdoor trail for The Stations of the Cross leading up to a cross on a nearby peak.
+A number of religious sites in New Mexico US are devoted to the Santo Niño.
+A shrine is located in and at Chimayo, New Mexico, US.
+Founded in 1911, a small church called "Santo Niño del Antocha" is located at the foot of the Sierra Blanca Mountain Range near the Three Rivers Petroglyph Site with an outdoor trail for the Stations of the Cross leading up to a cross on a nearby peak.

 In 1998, an outdoor shrine to El Niño de Atocha was established at La Iglesia de Nuestra Señora la Reina de los Ángeles in downtown Los Angeles, California.